zebrium/ze-fluentd-plugin/README.md

 In the event that Zebrium requires the collector logs for troubleshooting, logs are located here:
 1. Collector installation log:  `/tmp/zlog-collector-install.log.*`
 2. Collector runtime log: `/var/log/td-agent/td-agent.log`

+Please contact Zebrium at <support@zebrium.com> if you need any assistance.

 ## Contributors
 * Brady Zuo (Zebrium)